thoughtspot/thoughtspot.github.io/_admin/mobile/notes-mobile.md

 {: id="1-4-new"}
 ## 1.4 New Features and Functionality
-- Improved network status messaging to keep you better informed on whether your device is connected to the internet and/or VPN.
+- Improved network status messaging to keep you better informed on your device's connection to the internet and/or VPN.
 - You can now read the entire description on the visualization details page which originally displayed only one line.
 - First-time users now enter an email address, which allows ThoughtSpot to provide better support to them.